 It’s usually visual, in some kind of a graphic format, and most marketers find it more helpful to create some kind of visual diagram of the process.
 A good example is the one below.

 A customer journey map isn’t solely useful for website design or customer service, though.
 It should also guide your overall content marketing strategy as well as SEO.
-It’s one of the most useful exercises you can spend time on if you want to grow your business and your customer base.
+It’s one of the most useful exercises you can spend time on if you want to grow your business and your customer base and improve customer satisfaction.

 According to E-Consultancy’s 2014 Cross Channel Marketing Report, only 2 in 5 companies “‘understand customer journeys and adapt the channel mix accordingly’.”